rawewhat/stora/README.md

 }
 ```

-_Any other states in testComponent will be added automatically_
+_any previous states in testComponent will be added automatically_

-#### 1.2 Change multiple component states using object
+#### 1.2 set(obj)

-change multiple component states using new states object, stora will automatically keep previous states
+change multiple component states with new states object

 ```javascript
 const EXAMPLE_ACTIONS = {